Andrew-CfA/GetFoco/ARCHITECTURE.md

 settings.json file for vscode.
 May no longer be needed.

 ### 'mobileVers/'
-Files not in folders are all crucial Docker files or files django necessary files.
+Files not in folders are all crucial Docker files or django necessary files such as requirements to get Get FoCo up and running locally.

 ### 'mobileVers/Dockerfile'
 Crucial Docker file holding instructions to containerize Get FoCo using Docker, subsequent files, entrypoint.sh and init.sh are utilized in tandem to create a pleasant Docker containerizing experience.